Ongoing Research Projects

 This research, led By Dr. Ying Xu, aims to explore how large language models (LLMs) and generative AI can impact children's learning.
 As an initial step, we have launched a study that involves using generative AI to co-create STEM-focused narratives with children.
 To ensure the AI-generated content is educationally enriching, we experimented with various strategies, including theory-based prompt engineering, retrieval-augmented generation (RAG), and fine-tuning techniques.
 These methods help optimize the AI's dialogue output to better support children's educational experiences.

-2019–2023: Does who you are talking to affect what you remember?
+2017–2023: Does who you are talking to affect what you remember?

-Basque Center on Cognition, Brain, and Language
+Basque Center on Cognition, Brain, and Language & University of the Basque Country

 Explored how speaker characteristics affect cognitive processes in attention and memory using behavioral and electrophysiological techniques.